If Graduating is Important to You, You May Want to Take a Peek at This

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Belmont University about graduation rates for other more appropriate groups of students.

-30.3% of students at Belmont University failed to graduate within 150% of the expected time.
-The majority did so because they transferred to another school.
+31.1% of students at Belmont University failed to graduate within 150% of the expected time.
+The majority did so because they dropped out.

 - How many people drop out of college?